boushphong/monitoring/Prometheus and Grafana.md

 The exporter in Prometheus is typically installed and run on the same machine or in the same environment as the service you want to monitor.

-## Push Gateway
-When an application wants to send its metrics to Prometheus in a push-based manner, we'd need a **Push Gateway**.

-**Push Gateway** is a component of Prometheus, it acts as a temporary storage where applications can send their metrics to.
-In addition, it has a built-in exporter in it so Prometheus can pull the metrics from the exporter within the **Push Gateway**

 ## Configuring Prometheus
 ```yaml
 global: